-- 1. Did financial instability play an important role for the depth of the offshore crisis within the Blue Maritime Cluster? - 2.
+- 1. Did financial instability play a substantial role in the depth of the offshore crisis within the Blue Maritime Cluster? - 2.
 Did supply chain management influence the depth of the same crisis?

-In order to answer these questions the paper utilise data on turnover, value added, employment, operational margins, rentability, and asset structure.
-These are compiled from the Blue Maritime Cluster and the national register for companies.
+In order to answer these questions, the paper utilize data on turnover, value added, employment, operational margins, rentability, and asset structure.
+These are compiled from the Blue Maritime Cluster and the national register for companies1.

 The data are used to conduct a structural time series analysis in order to identify deviations from trends, to check if financial instability was present.
-Thereafter, we study the chain reaction downstreams and upstreams the supply chain in order to throw light on its impact on the crisis.
+Thereafter, the chain reaction downstream and upstream the supply chain in order to throw light on its impact on the crisis is studied.